birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 ## Mediators

 **Mediators** are variables that lie in the causal path between the two other variables (e.g. between exposure and outcome), and they tell you how or why an effect takes place.[[source]](https://www.scribbr.co.uk/faqs/why-should-you-include-mediators-and-moderators-in-your-study/)

+A path that includes a mediator is often called an **indirect effect** or indirect causal path.
+In contrast, the arrow directly connecting the treatment and outcome represents the **direct causal effect** of the treatment on the outcome that is not due to changes in the mediator.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)

 You might condition on a mediator if you are interested in the **direct effect of treatment on outcome that doesn't pass through mediator**.